Yeti-Robotics/2022-yeti-scouting/README.md

 - [ ] Page to show the preformance of a specific team
 - [ ] Admin panel
 - [ ] Saving submitted form when offline

+## Deployment
+The site is temporarily [deployed at scouting.ibomb.website](https://scouting.ibomb.website).